_images/Bug72.jpg

 property Telescope.SupportedActions: COM: ArrayList of String elements, Alpaca: Array of String

-Added in version 3: To replace deprecated CommandBlind, CommandBool, and CommandString with more flexible extension mechanic.
+Added in version 3: To replace deprecated CommandBlind, CommandBool, and CommandString with a more flexible extension mechanic.
 See Notes below.

 Returns the list of custom action names supported by this driver, to be used with Action(),